iconara/puck/README.md

 * `:build_dir`: defaults to `build`, but if you want the Jar file to end up somewhere else you can change it with this option.
 * `:jruby_complete`: if you don't want to depend on the `jruby-jars` gem for some reason you can provide the path to your own `jruby-complete.jar`
 * `:extra_files`: a list of files to include in the Jar.
 The option can be either an Array, in which case paths must be below the `:app_dir`, or a Hash, in which case the file specified by the key is included at the path specified by the corresponding value.
 * `:merge_archives`: a list of Jars to be merged into the Jar.
-The option can be either an Array, then the external Jar will be merged on the root level of the Jar, or a Hash, in which case the Jar specified by the key is merged at the path specified by its value.
-Signature files ('META-INF/\*.SF', 'META-INF/\*.RSA', 'META-INF/\*.DSA' and 'META-INF/SIG-\*') are discarded in the merge.
+The option can be either an Array, in which case the source Jar or zip file will be merged at the root, or a Hash, in which case the Jar specified by the key is merged at the path specified by its value.
+Signature files ('META-INF/\*.SF', 'META-INF/\*.RSA', 'META-INF/\*.DSA' and 'META-INF/SIG-\*') are discarded in the merge, since they describe the source Jar and will not match the Jar produced by Puck.

 They can also be specified on the command line (e.g. `puck --build-dir dist`).